tianyi-lab/HallusionBench/README.md

 This repository is currently a work in progress.

-The early report with case analysis and insights is available [here](https://arxiv.org/abs/2310.14566).

 If you find our paper useful, please cite our paper:
 ```bibtex
 @misc{liu2023hallusionbench,